Yogiramsurathkumar/IEEE_LATIN_AMERICA/README.md

 Contents of the Repository
 1. Python Script

-      (a) File: Filter_design
+        (a) File Name: Filter_design

   	  (b) Description: This script provides the design of a proposed filter.

   	  (c) Use HFSS to design the filter and generate the data.
 3. S-Parameter Results

-File: S_parameters.txt
+        (a) File Name: S_parameters.txt

-Description: This file contains the S-parameter results of the proposed filter design.
+        (b) Description: This file contains the S-parameter results of the proposed filter design.
 4. Graphical Abstract

-File: Graphical Abstract.png
+        (a) File Name: Graphical Abstract.png

-Description: A concise graphical summary of the manuscript, highlighting the key design and results.
+        (b) Description: A concise graphical summary of the manuscript, highlighting the key design and results.
 ________________________________________
 Prerequisites
 To run the Python script, ensure the following are installed: